Localization and the link Floer homology of doubly-periodic knots: Heegaard Floer homology theories

-There is an important collection of two-chains on the surface $S$ on which we shall impose one more technical condition.
+We impose one further technical condition on our Heegaard diagram.
+Call the components of $S - \bigcup \alpha_i - \bigcup \beta_i$ the \textit{elementary regions} of the Heegaard diagram.

-\begin{definition} A \textit{periodic domain} is a 2-chain $P$ on $S \backslash \{{\bf w}\}$ whose boundary may be expressed as a linear combination of the $\alpha$ and $\beta$ curves. \end{definition}
+\begin{definition} A \textit{periodic domain} $P$ on $S \backslash {\bf w}$ is a linear combination of elementary regions whose boundary may be expressed as a linear combination of the $\alpha$ and $\beta$ curves. \end{definition}

-Note that this definition agrees with the convention of \cite[Definition 3.4]{MR2443092}, in which the set of periodic domains is the set of 2-chains with boundary a linear combination of $\alpha$ and $\beta$ curves which contain the components of $S - {\boldsymbol \alpha} - {\boldsymbol \beta}$ containing a basepoint algebraically zero times.
-The set of periodic domains on $S$ is in bijection with $\mathbb Z^{b_2(Y) + n-1} = H_2(Y \# (S^1 \times S^2)^{\#(n-1)})$.
-If we additionally puncture the surface $S$ by removing the basepoints $\{{\bf z}\}$, the remaining periodic domains are in bijection with $H_2(Y - L) \cong Z^{b_2(Y) + {\ell}-1}$, where $\ell$ is the number of components of the link.
 We say that $D$ is \textit{weakly admissible} if every periodic domain on $S$ has both positive and negative local multiplicities, and require that any Heegaard diagram we use to compute link Floer homology have this property.